CompAgent: An Agentic Framework for Visual Compliance Verification: Results

 In the zero-shot setting, we observe that even advanced MLLMs struggle with direct compliance verification.
 Among the tested models, Llama 4 Maverick achieves the best zero-shot performance with Unsafe F1 scores of 0.55 and 0.71 on LlavaGuard and UnsafeBench respectively.
 While these results are promising, they fall short of specialized solutions, indicating that raw MLLM capabilities alone are insufficient for robust compliance verification.
 The performance gap is particularly evident on LlavaGuard, where complex policy rules require more structured analysis than simple prompting can provide.

 Fine-tuned models show stronger performance but with notable limitations.
 LlavaGuard, when using dataset-specific policies, achieves impressive results on its native dataset (0.91 F1) but shows significant performance degradation on UnsafeBench (0.66 F1), highlighting challenges in cross-dataset generalization.
 Similarly, SafeVision reports strong performance on LlavaGuard (0.81 F1) but struggles with UnsafeBench (0.50 F1).
-These results underscore two key limitations of fine-tuned approaches: first, they require extensive labeled data and retraining to adapt to new policies or domains; second, their performance is heavily tied to the specific dataset and policy framework they were trained on, making them less practical for real-world scenarios where content and compliance requirements can vary significantly.
-This dataset dependency suggests that while fine-tuning can achieve strong results in controlled settings, it may not provide the flexibility and generalization needed for broad deployment across diverse compliance scenarios.
+These results underscore two key limitations of fine-tuned approaches: first, they require expensive labeled data and retraining to adapt to new policies or domains; second, their performance is heavily tied to the specific dataset they were trained on, making them less practical for real-world scenarios where content and compliance requirements vary significantly.

 The category-based routing baseline, which employs predefined tool clusters, shows moderate improvement over zero-shot approaches with Unsafe F1 scores of 0.61 and 0.63 on LlavaGuard and UnsafeBench respectively.
-While this demonstrates the value of specialized tools, the rigid routing structure limits its ability to handle complex or evolving compliance requirements.
+While this demonstrates the value of specialized tools, the static routing structure limits its ability to handle complex or evolving compliance requirements.

 In contrast, \textit{CompAgent} achieves state-of-the-art performance with Unsafe F1 scores of 0.93 on LlavaGuard and 0.76 on UnsafeBench.
-We also observe that \textit{CompAgent}'s decision trajectories reveals significant adaptability in its approach to compliance verification.
+We also observe that \textit{CompAgent}'s decision trajectories reveal significant adaptability in its approach to compliance verification.
 The framework demonstrates 95 distinct tool usage patterns on the LlavaGuard dataset and 147 different trajectories on UnsafeBench.
-This superior performance stems from three key advantages: (1) dynamic tool selection that adapts to specific policy requirements, (2) structured multimodal reasoning that effectively integrates tool outputs with policy context, and (3) training-free operation enabling seamless adaptation to new compliance policies without retraining.
+This superior performance stems from: (1) dynamic tool selection that adapts to specific policy requirements, (2) structured multimodal reasoning integrating tool outputs with policy context, and (3) training-free operation enabling seamless adaptation to new compliance policies.